 “It is better by noble boldness to run the risk of being subject to half of the evils we anticipate than to remain in cowardly listlessness for fear of what might happen.”

 — Herodotus (The Histories)

-My name’s Steve, and I’m a over 50 associate director of IT who can barely tolerate computers.
+My name’s Steve, and I’m a retired associate director of IT who can barely tolerate computers.
 I got a BS in Zoology from LSU, followed by a MS (concentrating in environmental physiology) at UGA.
 I moved from physiology into a research tech position in an entomology and molecular genetics lab.
-After a few years in that field I talked my way into the position of “manager” (and sole employee) of a flow cytometry laboratory, operated as a cost recovery service under the VP for Research.
+After a few years in that field I talked my way into the position of manager (and sole employee) of a flow cytometry laboratory, operated as a cost recovery service under the VP for Research.
 I learned an enormous amount, and loved the job and flow cytometry in general, but after about 8 years I found myself more and more interested in Linux.

 Another jump into water over my head, and I was hired as a system administrator in our University’s central IT organization.
 I spent 15 years in that role, first as a UNIX team member, then as manager of the UNIX team, and finally as associate director in charge of both UNIX and Windows teams.
 My team of 15 to 18 managed over 200 servers for a user base of about 40k.
 I was on call 24×7, and even when I wasn’t the one doing the work, I was still up in the middle of the night coordinating with team members and reporting to higher administration.
 After too many nights waking at 2am, tossing and turning while worrying about work, and going to the ER with chest pain (clean bill of health after stress test and cardiac angiogram), when I finally had 30 years in the state retirement system I walked away.